Dino120/Weather-app/README.md

-# This is live Weather Application to check the weather updates the city.
+# This is live Weather Application to check the weather updates of the city.